 She reports to the PCC each month, arranges safeguarding training, and ensures DBS checks are up to date.

-Her mobile phone number and email address are displayed on a noticeboard in the Church Centre and are printed on the back page of the weekly information leaflet.
-You can also email her.
+Her mobile phone number and email address are displayed on a noticeboard in the Church Centre and you can also email her.

 All Saints’ detailed safeguarding policy is that of the Diocese of Durham and is available to view here.